 - Professional development programs targeted for teachers must provide evidence that the students of the teachers taking these programs actually improve in their reading performance.
-This is in contrast to some professional development programs which seem to improve teacher’s understanding but not in a way that results in improvement in their student’s reading performance.
+This is in contrast to some professional development programs that seem to improve teachers' understanding but not in a way that results in improvement in their students' reading performance.

 - Schools of education must ensure that aspiring teachers are taught evidence-based methods to teach reading and that the aspiring teachers receive monitored, supervised experience and are effective in implementing these evidence-based methods.

 - Scientific evidence that reading growth is maximum in the very first few years of school and then plateaus together with new data indicating that the reading gap between typical and dyslexic readers is already present at first grade and persists means that students must receive evidence-based instruction at the start of their school experience and their progress carefully monitored.
 Waiting is harmful and not acceptable.